 }

-Replacing the SSID_OF_NETWORK with your wifi SSID and PASSWORD_OF_NETWORK with your password.
+Replace GB with your country code, the SSID_OF_NETWORK with your WiFi SSID and PASSWORD_OF_NETWORK with your password.

 Save and safely eject the SD card.